MarkKozel/CompOrgEText/docs/Assembly/Development/WhitespaceAndCommenting.md

 ## Introduction

 Use of formatting of source code will make it easier to understand and updates.
-Including comments adds another level of built-in help for future updates
+Including comments adds another level of built-in help for future updates.

 These elements are your code are purely for humans.
 Compilers and assemblers ignore these parts of the code when generating the executable.
-As a result, it will not make the final program any larger
+As a result, it will not make the final program any larger.

 ## Whitespace